ramantehlan/FrontEnd-Boilerplate/README.md

 I created it for personal use, but feel free to use it for your project or maybe for a hackathon.
 I have tried my best to explain the in-depth working of this boilerplate.

 ## Usage
-how to set it for your project?

-## Development
-If you want other people to contribute to this project, this is the section, make sure you always add this.
+To use this Boilerpate, make sure you have all the pre-requisites and your development environment is ready.
+After that you can

 ### Pre-Requisites
 List all the pre-requisites the system needs to develop this project.